AlexisLikesTea/IoTBay/README.md

 pass word admin

-Finally connect to IOTBAY and execute the query found in the main folder
+Finally connect to IOTBAY and execute the query found in the main folder "Databaselog.txt"